This document outlines the purpose and uses of

 Consolidated ad spend table.

-If you are familiar with SQL, both of these consolidation examples utilize the
+If you are familiar with SQL, both of these consolidation examples use the

 UNION function, but you can use any PostgreSQL syntax and functions when building a new view.

 Data Warehouse Views can be created and existing views can be deleted by navigating to Manage Data > Data Warehouse Views, as shown below:

 From here you can create a view by following the sample instructions below:

 If observing an existing view, click New Data Warehouse View to open a blank query window.
 If a blank query window is already open, proceed to the next step.

 Give the view a name by typing in the